 Radios, stereos, and all audio equipment may be played in your room/apartment as long as the volume is maintained at a level that is not disruptive to the community.Speakers are not allowed to be placed in windows without written consent of the Director of Housing and Residence Life.Standard-size pianos and organs are prohibited in your room or apartment.The use of electronic audio equipment is a privilege that may be revoked if used in such a way as to interfere with maintaining quiet and courtesy hours.

 Engaging in sports in a campus residential facility is prohibited.This includes, but is not limited to, playing ball, riding skateboards or bicycles, in-line skating, bowling, throwing discs, shooting water guns, throwing darts, or engaging in any other activity that might disturb or endanger the safety of others or damage University property.Throwing, dropping, or shooting any object into or out of a window is strictly prohibited.

-Television service is provided in all residential facilities.Due to changes in technology and physical restrictions, some residences may have different options than others.To report an issue, please visit housing website and click on IUPUI TV & Phone under Current Resident Resources.
+Television streaming service is provided in all residential facilities.Due to changes in technology and physical restrictions, some residences may have different options than others.Visit kb.iu.edu/d/aore for more details on how to setup and access streaming entertainment services.